FaizChowdhury97/Cohort-Analysis-Project-on-Super-Store-Retail-Data/README.md

 # Dataset Attribute Information

-**-InvoiceNo :** Invoice number.
+-**InvoiceNo :** Invoice number.
 Nominal, a 6-digit integral number uniquely assigned to each transaction.
 If this code starts with the letter 'c', it indicates a cancellation.
-**-Quantity :** The quantities of each product (item) per transaction.
+-**Quantity :** The quantities of each product (item) per transaction.
 Numeric.
-**-InvoiceDate:** Invoice Date and time.
+-**InvoiceDate :** Invoice Date and time.
 Numeric, the day and time when each transaction was generated.
-**-UnitPrice:** Unit price.
+-**UnitPrice :** Unit price.
 Numeric, Product price per unit in sterling.
-**-CustomerID:** Customer number.
+-**CustomerID :** Customer number.
 Nominal, a 5-digit integral number uniquely assigned to each customer.
-**-Country:** Country name.
+-**Country :** Country name.
 Nominal, the name of the country where each customer resides.

 # Data Preprocessing Steps